unicode-org/cldr/docs/ldml/tr35-keyboards.md

 >
 > In a list of keys specified by `longPressKeyIds`, the key matching `longPressDefaultKeyId` attribute (if present) specifies the default long-press target, which could be different than the first element.
 It is an error if the `longPressDefaultKeyId` key is not in the `longPressKeyIds` list.
 >
-> Gestures are not nested: other gestures (such as flick, multiTap, longPress) are ignored on the keys in the `longPressKeyIds` list.
+> Implementations shall ignore any gestures (such as flick, multiTap, longPress) defined on keys in the `longPressKeyIds` list.
 >
 > For example, if the default key is a key whose [display](#Element_displays) value is `{`, an implementation might render the key as follows:
 >